Payment Flow and Custom Development

 }

-If you create pricing plans with customized benefits_jsonb
+If you create a new pricing plan and customize benefits_jsonb

 At the end of the handleInvoicePaid